huridocs/uwazi-documentation/admin-docs/paragraph-extraction.md

 Step 4: Select the source template.
 Choose the template that stores your source documents and click **Select**.
 Use the search box to filter templates if needed.
 Click **Next** to continue.

 :::{note}
-Only templates that are not used as source in any other extractor and are not selected as target in this extractor are available for selection.
+Only templates that are not used as source in any other paragraph extractor and are not selected as target in this extractor are available for selection.
 :::

 Step 5: Configure extraction settings.
 Use the dropdown menus to define how paragraphs will be extracted, stored, and connected to source documents: